Part of Home is Where The Art is Series in Issue 3, The Home Issue

 Get Your Copy / Follow Storm

-Storm greeted us outside of his apartment near the Castro, sapphire eyes rimmed with charcoal, a comfortable aura about him.
-As he led us through the hallway, I noticed feminist paintings on multicolored wall, fairy lights strung everywhere, and a different tarot card nailed to each door.
+Storm greeted us at the door, sapphire eyes rimmed with charcoal, a comfortable aura surrounds him.
+He directed us up the steps and into his apartment near the Castro.
+The hallway had different feminist paintings on multicolored walls with fairy lights strung everywhere and a different tarot card nailed to each door.

-He reads tarot for a living, helping people through major life decisions, predicting their future, and settling their past, all from a spare room in the house.
+He reads tarot for a living, helping people through major life decisions, illuminating their future and settling their past, all from a spare room in the house.
 It’s the one at the end of the hall on the right, always bathed in California sunlight.

 As we spoke, he dealt out cards, combining a classic tarot deck with an X-men themed deck of playing cards.
-He gave us a sample reading: predicting how his blind date later that night would go.
+He gave us a sample reading and predicted how his blind date later that night would go.

 I discovered comics and tarot at the same age.
-Both are a sequential narrative, moments of time frozen in small squares.
-Past, present, future, and you fill in the gaps in between with your imagination.
+Both are a sequential narrative, moments of time frozen in small squares: past, present, future.
+You fill in the gaps with your imagination.

-The path I took in life—both personally and with tarot— that was accepted by my family.
-While my grandma was always a big role model in my life, the men were shadow guides, examples of what not to do.
+The path I took in life—both personally and with tarot—was accepted by my family.
+While my Nana (maternal grandmother) was always a big role model in my life, the men were shadow guides, examples of what not to do.
 I think I’m very grateful for them.
-I wouldn’t have pressed so hard in the direction I chose if they hadn’t been a negative aspect.
+I wouldn’t have pressed so hard in the direction I chose if they hadn’t been such a negative aspect.

-But now, I’m 44, and I look in the mirror think, “oh I look like my dad now”.
+But now, I’m 44, and I look in the mirror and think, “Oh I look like my dad now.”
 I see a part of my past that is tragic and negative in lots of ways.
-But I can’t change that, I can either own it or feel like the victim, and I’d rather feel empowered.
+But I can’t change that.
+I can either own it or feel like the victim, and I’d rather feel empowered.

-She’s the queen, I look for a feminist perspective usually, because that’s what I relate to.
-Lately I’ve been taking on the patriarchal as a positive, because I did come here as a man, queer as f*ck, but I’m still a man.
+She’s the queen.
+I look for a feminist perspective usually, because that’s what I relate to.
+Lately I’ve been taking on the patriarchal as a positive, because I did come here as a man, queer as fuck, but I’m still a man.
 It’s about finding a balance between the masculine and feminine.

-We’re constantly creating and surrounded by art, it is a co-creation.
+We’re constantly creating and surrounded by art; it’s a co-creation.
 The plants are mine, the altar is too, and the skulls are from another woman that lives here.

-I think that’s helpful so that energy doesn’t become static.
+I think co-creating is helpful so that energy doesn’t become static.
 In my field, we talk of evolving to a higher consciousness, so I’m thinking about creating that in the physical realm as well.

-There are lot’s of rituals I do in the morning.
+There are lots of rituals I do in the morning.
 I talk to archangel Michael, light Palo Santo, light candles.
-I dust off my alter, and do that after a reading as well, to clear the energy.
+I dust off my altar, and do the entire ritual again after a reading to clear the energy.

 I started doing tarot readings with these X-Men cards, wearing her dresses, right outside of the Castro theater.

 I was channeling her, using her abilities to be very judgmental and charismatic.
-I would read on Friday, Saturday nights, in full drag, that’s what put me on the map.
+I would read on Friday and Saturday nights, in full drag.
+That’s what put me on the map.